popeadam/Kometa/docs/kometa/guides/order.md

 ```

 1. This sets the sort_by for all collections created by `basic` to `year.desc`, overriding the default of `release.desc`.  `basic` creates smart collections, so it uses `sort_by`.
-2. This sets the sort_by for the `New Episodes` collection created by `basic` to `episode_release.`, overriding the default of `release.desc` AND the override value set by the previous template variable.
+2. This sets the sort_by for the `New Episodes` collection created by `basic` to `episode_release.`, overriding the default of `release.desc` AND the override value set by the previous Template Variable.
 3. This sets the `collection_order` for the IMDB collections to `release`, overriding the default of `custom`.  `imdb` creates dumb collections, so it uses `collection_order`.
-4. This sets the `collection_order` for the `IMDb Lowest Rated` collection to `alpha.`,  overriding the default of `custom` AND the override value set by the previous template variable.
+4. This sets the `collection_order` for the `IMDb Lowest Rated` collection to `alpha.`,  overriding the default of `custom` AND the override value set by the previous Template Variable.

 ## Builder Sorting